 As you get older I think you start looking at things differently, which naturally gives you more to write about.
 Even though I do write about myself a lot, there are always stories about other people but I’ll still sing the songs in first person.
 I am sometimes capable of being less egotistical.

 It’s clear to see that over the years, as tends to be the case with most musicians, your style and sound has shifted and changed.
 I’d add that you’re probably the furthest away on that spectrum than you’ve ever been.
 Is it a case of changing influences?
 Do you still listen to the bands you were listening to 10 years ago?

 That’s the plan – the change is a conscious thing.
 No, I wouldn’t say I listen to the same bands as I used to.
 Or at least not as often.

 I’d suggest an Oasis to Simon & Garfunkel type of shift?

-*Laughs* Don’t ‘Oasis’ me.
+Don’t ‘Oasis’ me.
 I mean, yeah, I liked Oasis and I had a moment which plenty of young lads go through with one of their albums.
 The biggest records for me growing up – and I was lucky to be at the right age when these came out – were Is This It and The Coral.
 Throw in Up The Bracket and some Kings of Leon for good measure and you were pretty sorted.
 Those first two albums from The Strokes are still incredible in my eyes.
 The thing is, there are only so many times you can imitate that style, and then you start looking around for other inspiration.
 So, yeah, Simon & Garfunkel – why not?
 I like the vocal harmonies from bands like Fleet Foxes, so everyone in Joe Carnall Jnr sings, and it provides another dimension.
-I appreciate – I don’t love – Damon Albarn’s solo stuff; I think I mostly respect his evolution as an artist.
+I appreciate Damon Albarn’s solo stuff; I really respect his evolution as an artist.

 As a northerner it’s tough, almost shameful, to prefer Blur to Oasis.